Any mailable material may be sent first-class. While first-class is the most expensive (except for Express Mail), it offers the following advantages:

 Approximately once a semester, we will offer a workshop on mail preparation.
 This workshop will cover what you need to know to ensure your department's mail reaches its destination - quickly and at the lowest possible cost.

 Mailboxes for full-time faculty, part-time faculty, adjuncts, chairs, deans, and academic department staff are permanently relocated to room 1-107.
+Individual boxes at the Downtown Campus are located in room 104.
 Because of space limitations, there are no longer personal mailboxes for staff in administrative departments - all mail will be delivered to these departments by the Mail Services staff.

 To distribute material to the entire college community (full and part-time faculty, adjuncts, administration, and staff) you will need approximately 1450 copies:

 A fax machine (585-427-2749) is still available in the Mail Center.
 To send a fax, please fill out and attach to your material a cover sheet available in the Mail Center.
 Leave your request in the top tray next to the fax machine and a member of the Mail Services staff will send out your fax.
 Incoming faxes will be delivered to you personal mailbox or to your department office.